BlueWitherer/FavoriteMods/README.md

 ---

 ### Favorites
-A button with a star icon will appear on the left-hand side of the Geode mods page that creates a pop-up of the mods you have in your favorites.
+A button will appear on the left-hand side of the Geode mods page that creates a pop-up listing all installed mods, prioritizing the mods you have included in your favorites.

-To add favorites, simply look for the mod by scrolling or typing its name or ID in the search box, press the star icon to the right, and then you have a favorite mod!
+To add favorites, simply look for the mod by scrolling or typing its name, description, or ID in the search box, press the star icon to the right, and then you have a favorite mod!
 You can also press the star again to un-favorite the mod.

 ---